CSCI3356Spring2023/SEGA/Delivery4/README.md

 Run `deactivate` to exit the python venv

 To run the server, navigate to the TAMonitor folder and run `python3 manage.py runserver`

+Fixes:
+1. Restructured views so that now we can customize login to allow student, instructors, and admins to login to their own landing page.
+2. urls for accounts are reorganized to behave more properly on navigating among login, logout, and landing pages
+3. deleted useless directories